invent-framework/invent/docs/contributing.md

 Hey!
 Many thanks for wanting to develop, improve and contribute to PyperCard.

 PyperCard reflects the colourful and diverse backgrounds, cultures and interests of our community.
-We want to help you bring yourself to our community so we all flourish and benefit from each other's experience and contributions.
-As a result, our [Code of Conduct](code_of_conduct.md) is an expression of what you can expect from us and what we hope from you should we find ourselves _being together_ in a place to collaborate with each other.
+As a result, our
+[Code of Conduct](code_of_conduct.md) is an expression of what you can expect from us and what we hope from you as we find ourselves _being together_ in a collaborative online space.

+Put simply, we want to welcome you to our community so we all flourish and benefit from each other's experiences, perspectives and contributions.

-If you're thinking, _"but they don't mean me"_, then we especially mean **YOU**.
+If you're thinking, _"but they don't mean me"_, then we especially mean _**YOU**_.

-* If you're from a background that isn't usually well-represented in most technical communities, get involved - _we want to help you make a difference_.
+* If you're from a background **that isn't usually well-represented** in most technical communities, get involved - _we want to help you make a difference_.
-* If you're from a background **that is well-represented** in most technical groups, get involved - _we want your help making a difference_.
+* If you're from a background **that is well-represented** in most technical groups, get involved - _we want your help in making a difference_.
-* If you're worried about not being technical enough, get involved - _your fresh perspective will be invaluable_.
+* If you're **worried about not being technical enough**, get involved - _your fresh perspective will be invaluable_.
-* If you think you're an imposter, join us - _many of the PyperCard contributors feel this way_.
+* If you think **you're an imposter**, join us - _many of the PyperCard contributors feel this way_.
-* This is a volunteer led community, so join us - _you will be welcomed with friendship, support and compassion_.
+* This is a **volunteer led community**, so join us - _you will be welcomed with friendship, support and compassion_.

 ## Reporting bugs